 Studies show that disturbances in circadian rhythms may lead to reductions in the length and quality of sleep and may increase fatigue and sleepiness.
 Long work hours may reduce the time available for sleep, leading to sleep deprivation or disturbed sleep and incomplete recovery from work, (Trinkoff, et al. 2007).
 But what’s the big deal if nurses are sleep deprived?

 The Institute of Medicine estimates nearly 20 percent of all serious motor vehicle accidents are associated with driver sleepiness.
 It places the direct medical cost of our collective sleep debt at tens of billions of dollars.
-The loss in terms of work productivity are even higher.
+The loss in terms of work productivity is even higher.
 Then there are the softer costs—the damaged or lost relationships, the jobs tired people don’t have the energy to apply for, the muting of enjoyment in life’s pleasures (Max, 2010).

 2. Social Disruption

 A normal social life will always be a challenge for nurses.
-You probably missed out several parties, reunions, or even dates simply because you are NURSE-ON-DUTY.
+You probably missed out on several parties, reunions, or even dates simply because you are NURSE-ON-DUTY.
 Perhaps you spend less time with your own family because you are working around to comfort other strangers.

 According to Trinkoff, et al. (2007), working at unusual times may make it difficult to interact with family and maintain other social contacts.
 Too little time with family and friends is the most frequent and most negatively rated complaint among shift workers.
 The extent to which such disruptions occur depends both on the worker’s schedule, type of family, gender, presence of children, and the degree of flexibility in the worker’s social contacts and leisure pursuit.